ChristophReich1996/Neural_Network_cpp/README.md

 The output layer of the Network is one-hot coded.
 Backpropagation is used to train the network.

-## Shit was my programming bad at this time...

 ## Licence
 "THE BEER-WARE LICENSE" (Revision 42):
 Christoph Reich wrote this file.
 As long as you retain this notice you